makehumancommunity/makehuman-static-website/content/MPFB/Releases/_index.md

 draft: false
 weight: 30
 alwaysopen: false
+description: "Release notes for MPFB 2.x, the free human character creator addon for Blender.
+Version history with changes, fixes and new features for each release."
 ---

 These are the releases notes for the releases in the 2.x series.
 For MPFB 1 see [the old git repo](https://github.com/makehumancommunity/makehuman-plugin-for-blender).